giulio69/ProvaEsame2MArchi/README.txt

 run App.java
-use the cmd command "curl -X GET http://localhost:8080/?" followed by the command
+use the cmd command "curl http://localhost:1234/?all"